Texarkanine/cmatrix-screensaver/README.md

 ... and more!

 Built-in themes cover major US holidays, with support for custom external theme files that can override defaults or add new celebrations.

+> ⚠️ **WARNING:**
+> These themes rely on a contribution to the cmatrix project that has not been merged yet: [-C multicolor palette](https://github.com/abishekvashok/cmatrix/pull/200)
+>
+> You can either
+> 1. build `cmatrix` from source at that commit, or
+> 2. wait for it to be merged and released
+>
+> You can't really make interesting themes without it.

 ## QuickStart